 The Capital Growth campaign will offer practical and financial support to schools and communities around London to help more people grow more food, and to have greater access to land and food growing spaces for community benefit.

-Food Growing Schools London brings together the very best of London’s food growing expertise, information and support, with the ambition to inspire and equip every school in London to grow their own food by the end of 2016!
+The Food Growing Schools: London partnership brings together the very best of London’s food growing expertise, information and support, with the ambition to inspire and equip every school in London to grow their own food.